afiodorov/afiodorov.github.io/_posts/2017-12-14-first-derealization.md

 anticipating, I play loud chords...
 20 minutes in, and my left hand starts to feel strange... it is no longer my hand.
 It is a hand, but it is not MY HAND.
 I control it as if it's a prosthetic hand though still.
 I am slowly starting to leave this room in spirit.
-My body isn't my body anymore and everything has become incredibility distant.
+My body isn't my body anymore and everything is becoming incredibility distant.
 "I am not present", I remark.
 "This drug is weird", I remark further.

 OK, since the drug is working, I am going to put some music on, ecstasy is good